What is the Best Grind Size for Espresso?

 • The Grind size also depends on the roast of coffee beans – Go extra fine while using light roasted beans and go for medium fine settings while using dark roasted beans.

 • Purging is essential – You have to waste some coffee grounds when you change the grind settings to achieve consistent size.
+And that’s frustrating because some grinders need a lot of purging resulting in wasted coffee.
+But it’s a necessary evil to achieve the perfect taste.

 • Only change one variable at a time – Don’t change the final yield, water temperature, or any other variable while playing with the grind size.